Did you know you could have a powerful medicinal chest right in your back yard?

 Four easy to grow herbs are often used to relieve stress, calm and relax and help induce sleep.
 They are chamomile, lavender, rosemary and valerian.

 Chamomile is a well-researched herb, and used in many ways.
 Use the dried blossoms as the main ingredient in a calming and relaxing tea.
 I often add in some dried lavender blossoms for a scented and sleep-inducing tea.
-The tea also calms and soothes the digestive tract.
+This tea also calms and soothes the digestive tract.

 Lavender is a beautiful and easy-to-grow addition to the landscape.
 The purple blossoms can be added to teas, made into a sachet, and when placed under the pillow, the scent can be relaxing and sleep-inducing.
+Add the dried blossoms to shortbread recipes for a unique flavour.

 “Rosemary is to the spirit as lavender is to the soul” is an old saying.
 The pine-like scent of rosemary is refreshing and uplifting.
 Throw a few crushed sprigs in the bath for a soothing and relaxing soak.
 This easy-to-grow semi-hardy shrub does well in either a sheltered spot or in a container.